About

 Sustainable over fast

-Most clients see meaningful improvement quickly, but the real product is the system underneath the early win.
+Most clients see meaningful progress quickly, but the real product is the system underneath the early win.
 Quick fixes are not the deliverable.
 Durable change is.

 iii.